-The population of women in the United States, and much our our collective client base, is aging.
+The population of women in the United States, and much of our collective client base, is aging, therefore the Estrogen For Skin is helped.
 In 2018 the US Census Bureau reported that:

 The same report detailed that this is a trend, not just in the U.S., but around the globe.
 And with 51 percent of the population being women (even more with the aged population) there are a lot of women whose natural estrogen is depleting.
 This has an effect on their skin.
 Beyond just aging women, estrogen may help many different skin issues.
 And while the research pool on this topic is less robust than in many others that TSLMS members deal with, the body is growing in recent years.